pughlab/pipeline-suite/README.md

 Now, rerun as above!
 In the event of another failure, increase the memory or time requirements and try again.

 ## Output
-bwa.pl, gatk.pl and star.pl will produce the following directory structure and output files in output_dir:
+bwa.pl will produce the following directory structure and output files in output_dir, with gatk.pl, star.pl, etc. having similar structures:

 ```
 .